Whatever happened to remote work - featured image

 Another drawback that remote workers may be familiar with is feelings of loneliness and isolation.
 Not only is this emotionally distressing, but it can also impact people’s physical health, stress levels, and decision-making ability.

 This isolation can also impact collaboration between employees, as there is a greater time gap between asking a question and receiving the answer, and the various departments are not as accessible.
 Furthermore, you cut out the niceties and conversations that arise in casual encounters within an office setting.
+It’s true that avoiding these may be an advantage for some but for others they add a bit of cheer to the day.

 Despite the countless productivity tools, there has yet to be a true replacement for face-to-face communication.